omeyenburg/obsidian-scrolling/README.md

 - By default, Obsidian will always open files and place you at the top.
 - This feature saves your scroll position when closing a file and restores it when reopening the file later.
+- Also works for PDF files and bases.

 <img src="https://raw.githubusercontent.com/omeyenburg/obsidian-scrolling/refs/heads/master/preview/restorescroll.webp" alt="Restore scroll preview" style="max-width: 640px; width: 100%; height: auto;">